Creating An All About Book: A Beginning Research Project

 As we complete each page, I show examples and model creating my very own page in front of the class:

 click to enlarge

 My students actually make each of those pages TWICE since we create rough drafts, edit, revise, and then publish our books!
-So every students will have a 9-10 page book by the end and many of your “fast finishers” will add more pages to tell different fun facts about their animals!
-I also have some of my fast finishers go back and add in some fun captions with an activity I call “caption action!”
+So every students will have a 9-10 page book by the end.
+Many of your “fast finishers” will add more pages to tell different fun facts about their animals.
+I also have some of my early finishers go back and add in some fun captions with an activity I call “caption action!”